 Big Talk From Big Tech On Racial Equity, But Not All Workers Are Buying It

 Big Tech companies — Apple, Google, Amazon and Facebook — are writing mega checks to organizations like the NAACP and the Brennan Center for Justice.
-Twitter, TikTok, Spotify and Lyft have all declared Junteenth a paid holiday.
+Twitter, TikTok, Spotify and Lyft have all declared Juneteenth a paid holiday.

 As the tech industry joins the growing national chorus supporting greater racial equality in society, some Silicon Valley black workers are responding with a degree of hesitation.